Turki20/All-About-Countries/README.md

-# 🌍 Atlas of Countries
+# 🌍 All About Countries

 A simple and informative web application that showcases essential details about countries around the world.
 This project is ideal for those who want to explore basic facts about any country in a clean and user-friendly interface.